tung/ruggrogue/book/game-data.md

 The game over sequence is where things get interesting with respect to entity despawning.
 When a monster is defeated, it's despawned as usual.
-When the player is defeated, their entity is *not* despawned.
+However, when the player is defeated, their entity is *not* despawned.
 Instead, the unique `PlayerAlive` flag is set to `false`, and the player is whisked away to the game over screen.

 The game over screen shows a bunch of information about the player at the time that they were defeated, but it also shows the reason that they were defeated to begin with.